 Lipedema sufferers have been told to exercise and to move as much as they can.
 Walking is one of the best exercises for lipedema because it is low impact and stimulates the lymphatic system.
 Current research recommends taking 10,000 steps a day, which is equivalent to walking five miles.
 This does not have to be done all at once.
 Some ways to get more steps are parking farther, taking the stairs (if it isn’t too painful), going to the park and walking a trail, or even going to the mall to enjoy a stroll.

 If you are suffering pain from cardio exercises, then try weight lifting.
 The more muscle tone you have, the easier it is to burn fat.
-Start off by lifting light and work your way up to heavier weights.
+Start off by lifting light with some 10 pound dumbells and work your way up to heavier weights.
 Exercise helps control lipedema from progressing to advanced stages, so any little thing you can do helps.

 Editor’s note: Huffington Post recently shared some amazing fitness tips from some of the most sought-after plus-size fitness experts.
 Be sure to stretch before and after, and ask a trainer for advice on good form to avoid injuries, or maybe strike up a convo with that hot guy at the gym!
 Potassium in your diet or supplements, and Epsom salt baths, help relieve muscle soreness when you are just starting out!

-Ladies and gentlemen, these are the ten best fitness and nutrition advice to control Lipedema and lose weight in the process.
+Ladies and gentlemen, these are the ten best fitness and nutrition tips to control Lipedema and lose weight in the process.

 Have you tried any of the above mentioned or have any of your own tips?
 Comment below.